Teeth Scaling and Cleaning

 Scaling and polishing are essential preventive dental procedures that remove plaque, tartar, and surface stains from the teeth, enhancing both oral health and aesthetics.
 These treatments form the core of teeth scaling and cleaning, helping prevent gum disease, tooth decay, and bad breath.
 When performed regularly, they contribute to a healthier oral environment and support long-term gum and tooth stability.

-- Enhanced Smile Aesthetics: The transformation before and after teeth scaling and polishing is striking.
+• Enhanced Smile Aesthetics: The transformation before and after teeth scaling and polishing is striking.
 Stubborn stains caused by coffee, tea, or smoking are effectively removed, revealing a noticeably cleaner and brighter smile.
-Polishing further refines the tooth surfaces, giving them a smooth finish that helps prevent future plaque accumulation and promotes long-lasting freshness.
+Polishing further refines the tooth surfaces, Teeth scaling and polishing before and after giving them a smooth finish that helps prevent future plaque accumulation and promotes long-lasting freshness.

 What are the Procedures Which are Involved in Scaling & Polishing?